mind-ll-matter/mind-ll-matter/README.md

 ## 😊 About Me

-I'm a software developer from New Zealand.
+I'm a Software Engineer from New Zealand.
 I developed my software and data expertise with a background in Biomedical Engineering.
-I also have 2 years experience developing websites and fullstack apps including personal and client projects.Reach out to me on LinkedIn on the left - interested to see how I can help!
+I have 2 years experience developing websites and full-stack apps including personal and client projects.
+Reach out to me on LinkedIn on the left - interested to see how I can help!

 <br>
 <img align="right" height="200" src="./lofi-girl-lofi.gif" />